 At the outset, we note that mention of the Nunez litigation in our Statement of Basis and Purpose is for historical background only, and any requirements stemming from that litigation would supersede local rules.
 Nothing in our rules is intended to, or could interfere with the orders and related agreements related to the Nunez litigation.
 As the Nunez Monitor has repeatedly noted in his Reports, the high number of uses of force occurring in intake areas has been of concern since the effective date of the Nunez Agreement.
-He practice of escorting people in custody to an intake area immediately following a use of force or a person-on-person fight interferes with the delivery of prompt medical access to injured individuals and diverts DOC intake staff from their primary duty of processing people in and out of the facility.
-Additionally, placing an agitated person in the intake pens "brings unnecessary chaos and tension into the area, and sometimes erupts into additional violence," and "the inherently chaotic environment of intake does not serve the de-escalation purpose for an agitated" person in custody.
-Escape is a superson in custody.
+64 The practice of escorting people in custody to an intake area immediately following a use of force or a person-on-person fight interferes with the delivery of prompt medical access to injured individuals and diverts DOC intake staff from their primary duty of processing people in and out of the facility.
+Additionally, placing an agitated person in the intake pens "brings unnecessary chaos and tension into the area, and sometimes erupts into additional violence," and "the inherently chaotic environment of intake does not serve the deescalation purpose for an agitated" person in custody.
+65

 In prior monitoring periods, the Department initiated, on a pilot basis, Satellite Intake - a separate facility location where people were placed in individual cells as opposed to intake pens.
 DOC ceased this practice at the end of June 2018.
-Since then, the Monitor has continued to emphasize "the importance of a de-escalation tool in managing the immediate aftermath following an incident" and has encouraged the Department to reconsider Satellite Intake or a similar option as a viable strategy for post-incident response.
-66
+Since then, the Monitor has continued to emphasize "the importance of a de-escalation tool in managing the immediate aftermath following an incident"